Summary

 Final Thoughts

-Tariff impacts have been limited and benign, but continue to evolve and unfold.
-The past six months may have caught some market observers off guard.
-The developments reinforce our data-driven investment approach: respond to substantiated changes, not to initial hype.
+The fact that the anticipated downside has not materialized over the past six months may have surprised some market observers, but this very outcome reinforces our disciplined data-driven investment approach: respond to substantiated changes, not to initial hype.